tinof/ponyclub-desktop-nextjs/docs/google-ads/google-ads-strategy.md

 ## 6. Budget, Bidding & Optimization

 - **Bidding Strategy:**
-    - **Initial Phase:** Start with "Maximize Clicks" to gather data.
+    - **Initial Phase:** Start with **Manual CPC** with **"Enhanced CPC"** enabled.
+This provides more control than Maximize Clicks while allowing Google to increase bids when conversions are likely.
-    - **Primary Phase:** Swiftly move to a conversion-focused bidding strategy like **"Maximize Conversions"** or **"Target CPA"** (Cost Per Acquisition) once sufficient conversion data is available (approx. 15-20 conversions per month).
+    - **Primary Phase:** Swiftly move to a conversion-focused bidding strategy like **"Maximize Conversions"** or **"Target CPA"** (Cost Per Acquisition) once sufficient conversion data is available (approx. 15-20 conversions per campaign).
 - **Budget Allocation:**
-    - Allocate the majority of the budget to the "Acheron Core Activities" and "Holiday Packages" campaigns, as they target the highest-intent users.
+    - Allocate budget between the two language-based campaigns based on your target audience split (Greek vs. International)
+    - Within each campaign, prioritize the "Holiday Packages" ad groups for highest-value conversions
+    - Use ad group-level bid adjustments to bid more aggressively for package-related keywords
 - **Optimization Cycle:**
     - **Weekly:** Review search term reports to add new keywords and negative keywords.
 Pause underperforming keywords or ads.
     - **Monthly:** Analyze performance by campaign, ad group, and device.
 Adjust budgets based on which campaigns are driving the most cost-effective conversions.